-As of July 1, face coverings MUST be worn at all times in public when an individual cannot ensure they will be able to maintain a 6-foot distance from others.
+As of July 1, face coverings MUST be worn at all times in public.
 The City will provide masks to those without one when entering a City facility.
 Learn more regarding this order from Jackson County here, indep.us/countyphase2.5.

 According to the Recovery Plan Phase 2.5, all persons older than 2 years old should wear a mask.
 Please see details outlined in the County order below.